aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/overview/_index.md

 ## **API Explorer**

 The [Aspose.Cells Cloud API Reference](https://apireference.aspose.cloud/cells/) provides a user‑friendly way to experiment with the APIs directly in your browser.
-It enables seamless interaction and testing of every operation exposed by the service.
+The API Explorer enables seamless interaction and testing of every operation exposed by the service.

 ## **Security and Authentication**